intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 1. Standalone - Swan runs workloads as standalone processes.
 1. Kubernetes - Swan runs workloads as Kubernetes Pods.

-The main difference between these two, is the fact that in Kubernetes mode user can see interferences from Kubernetes and compare them with Standalone mode.

 Experiment must be run by privileged user, so that it can set isolation to workloads.
 When the experiment is run, an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) like `5df7fa72-add4-44a2-67fa-31668bcafe81` is shown.
 It will be the identifier for this experiment and the key to retrieve the experiment data.